NormFrenette/GatsbyBlog/content/blog/Looper/RaspberryPi-manual/index.md

 ```
 card 1: Device [USB Audio Device], device 0: USB Audio [USB Audio]
 ```
-4. If the USB Audio device you are using for the looper is listed wiht a **different number than card 1**, you must edit the .asoundrc file.
+4. If the USB Audio device you are using for the looper is listed with a **different number than card 1**, you must edit the .asoundrc file.
 Open the file in an editor like nano (use sudo since we made the owner: root)
 ```
 sudo nano ~/.asoundrc